 International Relations (MSc Econ)

-You will develop a full understanding of the development of the discipline of International Relations (IR), and will be able to pursue specialist interests within a general framework.
+You’ll develop a full understanding of the development of the discipline of International Relations and will be able to pursue specialist interests within a general framework.

-The programme will acquaint you with the main issues in IR, and will demonstrate how they have a bearing on a range of specialist areas of study.
-The programme is structured to give you the methodological tools necessary to conduct critical research in this broad and demanding field.
+This programme will acquaint you with the main issues in International Relations, and will demonstrate how they have a bearing on a range of specialist areas of study.
+It is structured to give you the methodological tools necessary to conduct critical research in this broad and demanding field.

-You will be introduced to the nature of research in this field through the taught course in research methods and skills, and will subsequently undertake self-directed research for the dissertation with the support of an academic supervisor.
+You’ll be introduced to the main theories and concepts in the field of International Relations through the programme’s core module, and to the practice of research in this field through the taught course on research methods and skills.
+After the completion of your coursework, you will write a dissertation on the topic of your choosing with the support of an academic supervisor.

 The programme provides a firm grounding in the field of International Relations in its breadth and depth.
 As well as core courses in theory and methods, you will have the opportunity to select specialist modules in a broad range of areas taught by staff who are leading researchers in their fields.